Cloufield/GWASTutorial/60_awk/README.md

 ## Examples

-Using the sample sumstats, we will demonstate some simple but useful one-liners.
+Using the sample sumstats, we will demonstrate some simple but useful one-liners.

 ```bash
 # sample sumstats